Frequently Asked Questions

 - Developing the confidence required to succeed in and out of school

-L2L is an Ontario-registered charitable organization, and our funding comes from a variety of sources, with the majority coming from generous donors and grants from foundations.
+L2L is an Ontario-registered charitable organization, and our funding comes from a variety of sources, with the majority coming from generous donors and grants.

 Measuring the success of our program, and identifying ways to enhance our impact is very important to us.
-We utilize surveys as tools for collecting data about Tutors and Peers.
+We utilize surveys as tools for collecting progress by Tutors and Peers.

 We are an affiliate of International Development and Relief Foundation (IDRF).